greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-using-the-greenplum-parallel-file-server--gpfdist-.html.md

 ```

-For multiple gpfdist instances on the same ETL host \(see [Figure 1](#du165872)\), use a different base directory and port for each instance.
+For multiple gpfdist instances on the same ETL host, use a different base directory and port for each instance.
 For example:

 ```
 $ gpfdist -d /var/load_files1 -p 8081 -l /home/`gpadmin`/log1 &